Lillian1228/Data-Science-Nuggets/Algorithms/classic_algorithms.md

 But the above is not sufficient to tell if a problem should be solved with DP.
 The next characteristic will help us determine whether a problem should be solved using a greedy algorithm or dynamic programming.

-- The second characteristic that is common in DP problems is that future "decisions" depend on earlier decisions.
+- The second characteristic that is common in DP problems is that **future "decisions" depend on earlier decisions**.

 Deciding to do something at one step may affect the ability to do something in a later step.
 This characteristic is what makes a greedy algorithm invalid for a DP problem - we need to factor in results from previous decisions.